 More conditions treated can be found here.

 It is important that all patients have an appointment with one of our hyperbaric medicine trained doctors for an assessment.
 If you have a wound you will also visit our wound nurse.
 In gathering your medical and surgical history and some other factors the doctor will be able to identify if hyperbaric oxygen therapy will be of benefit to you.
 With your involvement, we will create a treatment plan specific to your condition and history.
 We will assist in reviewing your health fund to ensure you are fully covered for the treatments or if you are self-funded to develop a payment guide.

 MORE ABOUT HBOT

 Each treatment takes around 1hour 40minutes to complete.
 It is usual to attend every day, Monday to Friday, initially for 10-20 treatments and then a review is undertaken to assess progress.
 There are very few risks involved in hyperbaric oxygen therapy but they will be explained to you

 on your initial consultation.
 There should be no discomfort experienced when receiving the oxygen or while the chamber is pressurised.
 We have a patient information video on our website that can take you through the steps from your first appointment to what

 to expect with the treatment.

-ABOUT THE WESLEY CENTRE FOR HYPERBARIC MEDICINE
+ABOUT WESLEY HYPERBARIC